-Within 90 days after the Effective Date, the Policies and Procedures shall be distributed to all Covered Persons.
-Appropriate and knowledgeable staff shall be available to explain the Policies and Procedures.
-Throughout the term of this CIA, Byram shall enforce and comply with its Policies and Procedures and shall make such compliance an element of evaluating the performance of all employees.
+The Policies and Procedures shall be made available to all Covered Persons.
+Throughout the term of this CIA, the GIS Parties shall enforce their Policies and Procedures and shall make compliance with their Policies and Procedures an element of evaluating the performance of all employees.

-At least annually (and more frequently, if appropriate), Byram shall assess and update, as necessary, the Policies and Procedures.
-Within 30 days after the effective date of any revisions or addition of new Policies and Procedures, a description of the revisions shall be communicated to all affected Covered Persons and any revised or new Policies and Procedures shall be made available to all Covered Persons.
+At least annually (and more frequently, if appropriate), the GIS Parties shall assess and update, as necessary, the Policies and Procedures.
+Any revised or new Policies and Procedures shall be made available to all Covered Persons.

+All Policies and Procedures shall be made available to OIG upon request.